Big Pigeon in Southwest Iowa

 • b.
 25 Aug 1925 Denison, Crawford Co.; s/o Alfred C. Rohwer & Ella T. Stieren.

-• WWII Japan > Iwo Jima & Okinawa > Naval Battle of Okinawa
+• WWII Japan > Iwo Jima-Okinawa > Naval Battle of Okinawa

 † Tillis, Arnold Kelly Jr., SN 872-23-89, US Navy, Monona Co.
 (WWII-TillisArnoldKellyJr)

 • b.
-Sergeant Bluff, Woodbury Co.; s/o Arnold Kelly Tillis Sr. & Elsie Arnold.
+5 Aug 1924 Sergeant Bluff, Woodbury Co.; s/o Arnold Kelly Tillis Sr. & Elsie Arnold; family lived in Sioux City in 1925, moving to Onawa, Monona Co. in late 1920s.

 • WWII Japan > Philippines Liberated > Philippines Naval War